mdofrbn7/BankAcc/README.md

-Simple java bank Acc managr
+Simple java bank Acc manager with arraylist no DB